LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/data-types/README.md

 currentMenu: csharp4python
 ---

-How C# handles values and variables is one of the most significant differences it and Python.
+How C# handles values and variables is one of the most significant differences between it and Python.

 ## Static vs. Dynamic Typing